 Start / Stop Control Circuit

 Start the conveyors in the system.
 This is done with the start light bit.

-The clock input to all three shift registers will be the start bit along with a 0.10 second system clock bit (100 msec).
-Normally this would be off of a conveyor pulse bit that would represent a distance travelled by the conveyor.
+The clock input to all three shift registers will be the start bit along with a 0.10-second system clock bit (100 msec).
+Normally this would be off of a conveyor pulse bit that would represent a distance traveled by the conveyor.
 Example: Gear turning triggers a proximity sensor.